patterns-app/patterns-devkit/README.md

 ```

 A few things to note:
-    - typing is always optional, our original function definitions were valid with no ObjectTypes
+    - typing is always optional, our original pipe definitions were valid with no ObjectTypes
     - We've taken some liberties with Python's type hints (hence why Basis requires python 3.7+)
     - We've introduced a special syntax for typing SQL queries: `table:Type` for inputs and
      `select:Type` for output.